Loans and other financial aid can be obtained for up to the full cost of attendance, including tuition and living expenses.

 Loans can be originated by the school only after a student has been accepted, confirmed attendance by coutersigning and returning the enrollment agreement, returned the signed financial aid award letter received from the school, completed the on-line financial aid entrance interview, and completed a Master Promissory Note(s).

 To ensure that loan funds will be available when school begins in September, applicants can and are strongly advised to start financial aid applications at the same time they apply for admission.
-The priority date for financial aid application is May 1 for the following September.

 FINANCIAL AID RESOURCES